A Two-Phase Method for Solving Continuous Rank-One Quadratic Knapsack Problems: Introduction

 where $g:\RR\to\RR$ is an arbitrary real-valued function, and $s\in \RR^n$ is given.
 They introduce an algorithm for solving \eqref{eqn:nonsep-KP} that runs in $O(n^2 \max\{\log n,\phi\})$, where $\phi$ is the time required to solve a single-variable optimization problem $\min\{ g(S) - \alpha S \;:\; L\leq S\leq U\}$ for given $\alpha, L, U\in \RR$.
 With $g(t) = t^2$ and $s$ equals to the all-one vector, problem \eqref{eqn:r1-qkp-red} is a special case of problem \eqref{eqn:nonsep-KP}.
 That is, there exists an $O(n^2 \max\{\log n,1\})=O(n^2 \log n)$ algorithm for solving problem \eqref{eqn:r1-qkp-red}.

-In this paper, we propose two-phase algorithm for problem \eqref{eqn:r1-qkp-red}.
+In this paper, we propose a two-phase algorithm for problem \eqref{eqn:r1-qkp-red}.
 In section~\ref{sec:bnd-ver} we study the solution structure of the bounded version of the problem in which the equality constraint \eqref{eqn:r1-qkp-red-eq} is omitted.
-In fact, we show that the bounded version could be solved in $O(n\log n)$ time.
+We show that the bounded version could be solved in $O(n\log n)$ time.
 In section~\ref{sec:the-algorithm}, in phase I, we use the solution structure of the bounded version to find an interval that may contain the optimal value of the Lagrangian dual function.
-This is done in $O(n^2\log n)$ time in worst case.
-If we are unable to find such interval, we perform phase II, in which we explore the outside of an interval obtained in the phase I to find the optimal solution.
+This is done in $O(n^2\log n)$ time in the worst case.
+Then, we perform phase II, in which we explore the interval by a single-variable optimization method to find the optimal Lagrangian multiplier with desired precision.
 In section~\ref{sec:comp-test}, we perform a computational test.
-In particular, we compare the algorithm with the algorithm proposed in \cite{di2018two} and the general quadratic programming solver CPLEX.
+In particular, we compare the algorithm with the general quadratic programming solver CPLEX.